noborus/trdsql/README.md

 ### JSON

--ijson is input form JSON.
+-ijson is input from JSON.

 sample.json
 ```JSON